LeGend077/diseases-addon/README.md

 2. Swamp Fever
    - Caused by prolong periods in Swamp.
 3. Sunburn
-   - Caused by prolong periods in Hot Biomes.
+   - Caused by prolong periods(10 minutes) in Hot Biomes.
-   - Can be avoided by wearing an Armor.
+   - Can be avoided by wearing any Helmet.
 4. Food Poisoning
    - A 50% chance to get poisoned by eating raw foods.
 5. Rabies